tighten/jigsaw/readme.md

    └─ index.blade.php
 ```

-It will be rendered as `index.html` in the `build/about-us` directory:
+...it will be rendered as `index.html` in the `build/about-us` directory:

 ```
 ├─ build